jcaroba/golang-k8s-context/README.md

 ## Build & Installation

+PLease change the target-OS and target-architecture on the command bellow.

-`env GOOS=target-OS GOARCH=target-architecture go build package-import-path`
+`env GOOS=target-OS GOARCH=target-architecture go build -o thor cmd/main.go`

+After you build you can move the output file called thor to a bin directory that is on your path.